taylorhansen/pokemonshowdown-ai/README.md

 # can also cancel out once the test battles start to leave a randomized network on disk
 npm run train

-# connect to the server specified in config.ts start accepting challenges
+# connect to the server specified in config.ts and start accepting challenges
 npm start

 # lint and run tests